A Look Back at Rush’s Bleak, Synth-Driven ‘Grace Under Pressure’

 Synths provided much of the melodic thrust on Grace Under Pressure over Alex Lifeson’s once-pivotal guitar.
 And yet, the infinitely-versatile six-string god was clearly complicit with Rush’s technology-obsessed agenda, because he abandoned power chords and showy solos for sharp strums that evoked jazz and reggae (see "The Enemy Within").

 Regardless of their composite parts, new songs like "Distant Early Warning," "Afterimage," "Red Sector A" and "Between the Wheels" were all assembled to Rush’s typically exacting and meticulous standards.
 Yet they somehow managed to combine inventive arrangements with easily digestible hooks, even as they delved into the predominantly dark and disconcerting lyrical concepts.
 No wonder, then, that Grace Under Pressure easily duplicated the No. 10 Billboard placing of its predecessor, Signals (if not the Top 5 achievements of Moving Pictures and Permanent Waves) while cruising to platinum certification.

-Rush’s commercial musical direction through the '80s remains a topic of hot debate within their fan base even present day.
+Rush’s commercial musical direction through the '80s remains a topic of hot debate within their fan base.
 But a single spin of Grace Under Pressure is enough to remind us there’s no such thing as a truly bad Rush LP.
 There are simply different versions of inspired genius, fit to suit a sweep of musical tastes.